Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

 If you would like to work with me via telehealth but your plan covers only in-person, you can still take advantage of TLN's coverage while working with me.
 I often collaborate with local lactation consultants to give parents the best of both worlds!
 I provide expert guidance on inducing lactation, relactation and/or co-lactation and a local lactation consultant helps with pump rental, flange fit, latching and positioning once baby arrives and referrals to local resources.
 I love collaborating with local LC's.
 Schedule a free 15-minute phone "mini" consultation HERE to learn more.

-Inducing lactation consultations are considered prenatal consultations with TLN.
-So far, the only difficulty covering non-birthing parents through TLN has been when there is no due date to report on the application for coverage.
+Inducing lactation consultations are considered prenatal consultations with Wildflower and TLN.
+So far, the only difficulty covering non-birthing parents has been when there is no due date to report on the application for coverage.
 This may be an issue is for prospective adoptive parents not yet matched.
 If this is your circumstance, we can discuss your options during a free 15-minute phone "mini" consultation.
 You can schedule that HERE

 Co-Lactation